selsiyaganesan/Excel-Project_Data-Analytics/Project 1 Dashboard/README.md

 ![data_validation]()
 ## Data Validation
 Filtered list
-- Enhanced data validation: Implementing the filtered list as a data validation rule under the Job Title, Country, and Type option in the data tab ensures:
+- ✅Enhanced data validation: Implementing the filtered list as a data validation rule under the Job Title, Country, and Type option in the data tab ensures:
-- - The user input is restricted to predefined, validated schedule types
+- - 🎯The user input is restricted to predefined, validated schedule types
-  - Incorrect or inconsistent entries are prevented
+  - ❌Incorrect or inconsistent entries are prevented
-  - Overall usability of the dashboard is enhanced.
+  - 🚀Overall usability of the dashboard is enhanced.
 ![data_valid](https://github.com/selsiyaganesan/Excel-Project_Data-Analytics/blob/main/Screen%20Recording%202025-07-19%20052458.gif)
 ## Conclusion
 I created this dashboard to showcase insights into salary trends across various data-related job titles.
 Utilizing data from my Excel dataset, I explored multiple dimensions such as job titles, salary ranges, company locations, employment types, and experience levels.
 The dashboard provides a visual summary of how these factors influence salary distributions in the data industry.